-The MA in Education is offered with emphases in the areas of Curriculum and Instruction, Educational Administration, Instructional Technology, Library Administration, Religious Education, and Teaching English to Speakers of Other Languages (TESOL).
+The MA in Education is offered with emphases in the areas of Curriculum and Instruction, Educational Administration, and Teaching English to Speakers of Other Languages (TESOL).
+It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) at Level III.

-Languages (TESOL) are also offered online (see p.
-93 for details).
-Estimated completion time for the MA in Education program is 18-24 months (approximately 15 months for coursework and 3-9 months for the culminating phase).
+The estimated completion time for the MA in Education program is 18-24 months (approximately 15 months for coursework and 3-9 months for the culminating phase).
 Prerequisites may increase this estimate.
+All three emphases are also offered online.

 Curriculum and Instruction